JamesJDillon/SimpleNode/README.md

 ### Private endpoint

-To access the private endpoint, you need to get the token from the authntication call and supply it in the authorisation header.
+To access the private endpoint, you need to get the token from the authentication call and supply it in the authorisation header.

 `Authorization Bearer eyJhbGciOiJIU...`